 Banquettes and Butler Pantries

-After so long of homes being built without utility rooms and built-in features, these useful elements are now seeing a return in demand.
-So, if your older rental home has a butler pantry (small room next to the kitchen) or banquettes (built-in bench seating), don’t remove them.
-Built-ins can be enjoyed by homeowners and renters alike — they can also make good use of a butler pantry for whatever needs they might have for their storage.
+After many years of homes built without utility rooms and built-in features, the need and demand for these valuable elements has come back so much stronger than ever.
+Due to this, if your older rental home has a butler pantry (small room next to the kitchen) or banquettes (built-in bench seating), you should study about keeping them.
+Homeowners and renters alike delight in the utility and convenience of built-ins, while a butler pantry makes a wonderful coffee station, work, or storage area.

-Would you like to learn more about creating a rental property that tenants will love?
-Trust the local experts at Real Property Management Optimum.
-You can call us at 320-289-4649 or contact us online.
+Would you like to find out more about creating a rental property that tenants will love?
+You can depend on the local experts at Real Property Management Optimum.
+Be sure to call us at 320-289-4649 or contact us online.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.